PlekDev/DECUVE/README.md

    - Dynamic decision tree
    - Simplified numeric selection (1-9)

-The system uses Groq's **Llama 3.3 70B** model for natural language processing with ultra-low latency (~500ms), optimized for real-time applications.
+The system uses Groq's **Llama 3.3 70B** model for natural language processing with ultra-low latency (~500ms), optimized for real-time applications. (in this example case)

 ---